codefresh-io/docs.codefresh.io/_docs/promotions/entities/promotion-workflow.md

   See [Triggering promotions]({{site.baseurl}}/docs/promotions/trigger-promotions/).

 * Controlled automation with policies
   For scalable, automated usage, you can associate Promotion Workflows with Promotion Policies.
-Promotion Policies govern promotion behavior according to predefined criteria to create reusable promotion patterns for environments.
+Promotion Policies govern promotion behavior according to predefined criteria to create reusable promotion patterns for different environments.
   With this approach, you can match workflows to environments or products, ensuring consistent behavior in multi-environment promotion flows.
 You can also combine workflows with specific promotion actions, such as committing changes in pre-production and creating pull requests in production.
   Example:
   Assign a validation workflow for all staging environments and a performance testing workflow for production environments.